toqeerasim051-boop/Student-Management-System/README.md

 A full-stack PHP/MySQL web application for managing students, teachers, classes, attendance, and grades across a school.
 Built with role-based access control for three user types: Admin, Teacher, and Student.

----

-## Screenshots

-> Place screenshots in a `/screenshots` folder and link them here after setup.

----

 ## Features

 **Admin**